 This is a perfect example of one of the reasons you should make sure you target only the relevant people from the start.
 Customer acquisition is the main game with outreach emails, there is no doubt about that, but customer retention is equally as important and adds to the bottom line a lot more in the long run.

 3. Find the right decision-maker and their email

 Once you have a relevant list of prospects, it’s time to put on your detective hat and find the decision-maker and their email.
-There are many email finder tools that offer that service but you can also do it yourself with a simple Google search or a browse through social media.
+There are many email finder tools and email validation APIs that offer that service but you can also do it yourself with a simple Google search or a browse through social media.

 LinkedIn is very helpful most of the time, and it’s also a great way to learn more about the target and establish rapport even before sending your email.